oieioi/fetch_if_url/README.md

 # FetchIfUrl

-Download a file if that path looks like URL and return that path.
+Download a file to `/temp` dir and return the path if it looks like URL.
+If it looks like local path, return as it is.

 ## Installation